-Understanding how underground conditions would change with the injection of CO2
+Understanding how underground conditions would change with the injection $CO_2$

-To understand how things could develop when we start injecting CO_2 underground, we have to move from the static geological model to one that predicts how things will develop as a result of our actions.
-To do this we need to create dynamic models and conduct migration path analyses.
+To understand how things could change when we start injecting $CO_2$ underground, we have to move from the static geological model to one that predicts how things will develop as a result of our actions.
+To do this we need to create dynamic models and conduct gas migration path analyses.